Growth hacking plays an essential role in eCommerce customer acquisition. When applying tactics...

 What are the elements involved in the customer experience in an online store?

 The degree of customer satisfaction in your online store can be measured according to different variables.

 Certain key elements influence the customer experience:

 - Web usability: web usability significantly influences the shopping experience.
-If the speed, architecture and navigability of the e-commerce store is suitable for the purchase, the user will have more confidence.
-Simplicity of use is key to good usability.
+If the speed, architecture, and navigability of the e-commerce store are suitable for purchase, the user will have more confidence.
+The simplicity of use is key to good usability.

 - Products: a competitive factor for a good Customer Experience is undoubtedly the product policy.
 Customers expect to find products with a good quality/price ratio that meet their expectations.
 The work is not over after a sale has been made, but when the customer has found the solution to their problem.